This add-on is operated by Stackhero

 You can remove Stackhero for Redis via the CLI:

-This destroys all associated data and can’t be undone!
+This will destroy all associated data and cannot be undone!

 Support